 If your recipient fails to get back to you through email, you can always give them a call or meet them personally.

 Doing this, helps you keep a record of your follow-up, which can come in handy in future meetings.
-Often, fellow employees try to put the blame on misinformation or missing data when it comes to accountability.
+Often, fellow employees try to blame misinformation or missing data when it comes to accountability.

 It is best to keep your activities traceable with proof.
 When you are doing your job, make sure that you have proof about what you did and what was left undone on the other hand.